 On Saturday 10 September, Queen's Park beat Rangers 4-2 at Ibrox Park.
 A crowd of between 3,000 and 4,000 attended on a day marred by heavy showers and a strong wind that made play difficult.
 Queen's were four goals ahead at the interval.
-James Hamilton scored the first two and David Allan got the fourth with a header.
+Jimmy Hamilton scored the first two and David Allan got the fourth with a header.
 Goal number three came when a Lambie corner kick was forced home off 'keeper Chalmers' knee.
 One of the Hamilton brothers may have got the final touch.
-Rangers pulled back two goals in the second half.
+Rangers pulled back two goals in the second half through Fraser and White.

 The cup ties were coming thick and fast.
 On Saturday 24 September, Kelvinside Athletic, a YMCA side, were visitors to Hampden Park for a Scottish Cup second round match.
 A small crowd saw the Spiders stroll to a 9-0 victory.
-Queen's were seven up at half-time through James Hamilton (2), William Berry (2), John Lambie, David Allan and goalkeeper Archie Rowan.
+Queen's were seven up at half-time through Jimmy Hamilton (2), Willie Berry (2), Johnny Lambie, David Allan and goalkeeper Archie Rowan.
 Goalkeepers could handle the ball anywhere in their own half in those days and took a much greater part in general play than their counterparts today.
-John Lambie and David Allan got the two second half goals.
+Johnny Lambie and David Allan got the two second half goals.

 A week later, Queen's Park made their first visit to the Dunbartonshire village of Renton.
 Both sides were unbeaten in the season to date and there was considerable interest in the match.
 Despite doing plenty of attacking, Queen's went down to a 4-1 defeat.
 The Spiders' goal came in 80 minutes when David Allan collected an Alex Hamilton pass to score.

 On Saturday 8 October, Queen's Park met Cambuslang at Hampden Park.
 John Auld made his debut for the Spiders.
-John Lambie gave Queen's the lead in 55 minutes but, shortly before the final whistle, Cambuslang scored a well-deserved equaliser.
+Johnny Lambie gave Queen's the lead in 55 minutes but, shortly before the final whistle, Cambuslang scored a well-deserved equaliser.